Simple Service Setup in Dubsado

 Hopefully, this will get you through setting up your first service.

-My affiliate link/code is https://dubsado.com/?c=aunteerik / AUNTEERIK when you're ready to upgrade.
+My affiliate link/code https://dubsado.com/?c=suite369 / SUITE369 gets you 30% off your first year or month when you're ready to upgrade.

 for ClickUp, Asana, Trello or Google Sheets

 Hi!
-I’m Auntee Rik (Rikki) and as a Business Operations + Systems Specialist, I use my 20+ years of experience in Operations, brand and web design, to help service-based owners and solopreneurs to organize their business in order to increase efficiency and income.
-My work days are usually powered by 90s sitcoms, 90s hip-hop and dancehall, “cheesy” movies, and a good mocha macchiato.
+I’m Auntee Rik (Rikki) and as a Business Operations + Systems Specialist, I use my 20+ years of experience in Operations, brand and web design, to deliver service-based solopreneurs and freelancers from broken boundaries, wasted time and lost money.